Course Waivers

 • At least one course of undergraduate financial accounting plus significant work experience (which often includes training provided through work, a CFA, etc).

-As part of the process for both of the first two options to waive, students will also need to watch online modules recorded by Ross faculty in order to familiarize themselves with Ross-specific language that will be required in advanced accounting electives.
+All students who waive will also need to watch online modules recorded by Ross faculty in order to familiarize themselves with Ross-specific language that will be required in advanced accounting electives.

 View course description here.